Microos/FaceAnnotationTool/README.md

-# FaceAnnotationTool
+# FAT- Face Annotation Tool
 This is an Java implementation of Face Annotation Tool.
-It helps you to mark faces\
-using **ellipses** in stead of common bounding boxes.
+It helps you to mark faces using **ellipses** ([FDDB](http://vis-www.cs.umass.edu/fddb/) style) in stead of common bounding boxes.

 ### Usage: